wunzeco/ansible-cassandra/README.md

 Cassandra
 ========

-Ansible role to install and configure Cassandra (DataStax Community Edition).
+Ansible role to install and configure Datastax Distribution of Apache Cassandra.

 *Note:* Recommended Java version is 8